If you don’t put much thought into what you eat…think again. You are what you eat is no lie.

 Read labels to know what you’re putting in your body.

 There are ingredients that you want to avoid.
-Seeing these listed on a food label or recognizing that it is manufactured into a product should automatically signal to you that you don’t want it.
-Refined Vegetable Oil is one of them.
+Seeing these listed on a food label or recognizing that it is manufactured into a product should automatically signal to you that you don’t want it. rBGH is one of them.

 Once you cut these items such as this out of your diet, you’ll be pleased with the results.
 You will see excess weight loss, higher energy levels and you will just generally feel better.